matao1984/temcompanion/README.md

 ## 6. Change history

+### v0.6
+- Fixed crop and crop stack have the same effect in stack images
+- Improved speed for interactive measurement and line profile
+- Improved measurement results displaying
+- Improved units convertion between image and FFT.
+Now can compute FFT from uncalibrated images and diffraction patterns.
+- Added shortcuts for most of the functions
+- Added mask and ifft filtering
+- Improved image setting dialog

 ### v0.5
 - The line in measuurement and lineprofile modes can be dragged and resized interactively.
 - Added scalebar customization: turn on/off, color, location, etc.